1000 Cranes for Nashua

 Reveal of new art piece for The Atrium at St. Joseph Hospital,

-"1000 Cranes for Nashua:" made for and by Nashua residents
+"1000 Cranes for Nashua:" made for and by Nashua residents of all ages

 and origami fun with Nashua International Sculpture Symposium